Is The Risk Of Sea Level Rise Affecting Florida Home Prices? A New Study Says Yes

 How much should you pay for a home that is likely to be inundated by rising seas in the decades ahead?

 It's a tough question — and an increasingly common one for homebuyers along the Florida coast.
-That's according to new research that finds the risks of sea level rise appears to have begun affecting residential real estate prices in the state's most vulnerable coastal areas.
+That's according to new research that finds the risk of sea level rise appears to have begun affecting residential real estate prices in the state's most vulnerable coastal areas.

-The study's authors — Benjamin Keys and Philip Mulder at Penn's Wharton School — looked at the relationship between sea level rise and changes in real estate and mortgage markets over the last two decades.
+The study's authors — Benjamin Keys and Philip Mulder at Penn's Wharton School — looked at the relationship between sea level rise and changes in real estate and mortgage markets over the past two decades.

 They found that up until 2012, sales volume of homes in census tracts that were less exposed to sea level rise and homes in tracts more exposed to it were trending similarly.
 That is, the vulnerability of a census tract to sea level rise doesn't seem to have affected how many homes were sold there.

-But from 2013 on, the volume of homes sold in Florida's coastal areas with more sea level rise exposure has fallen, as sales in the state's lower-risk coastal tracts have risen.
+But from 2013 on, the volume of homes sold in Florida's coastal areas with more sea level rise exposure has fallen as sales in the state's lower-risk coastal tracts have risen.

 Interestingly, it took longer for home prices to change.
 Prices of homes in both groups increased similarly from 2013 to 2016.
 But since 2018, prices in more-exposed tracts have started to fall compared to those that are less exposed — a difference of 5-10% in 2020.

-The authors say this difference can't be attributed to changes in lender behavior: the price change was similar in all-cash and mortgage-financed purchases.
+The authors say this difference can't be attributed to changes in lender behavior; the price change was similar in all-cash and mortgage-financed purchases.

 The authors identify a few things.
 One, 2012's Hurricane Sandy struck the East Coast in October of that year — an event that made flood risk very clear to Florida homebuyers from the Northeast.
 Two, the Intergovernmental Panel on Climate Change updated its worst-case projections in 2014, driving media coverage on the topic.
 Online searches in Florida for "sea level rise" began to increase.